edelkas/lzwrb/README.md

 ### Optimizations

 * Native packing for codes of constant width of 8, 16, 32 or 64 bits for extra speed.
-* Use a Trie instead of a Hash for the encoding process.
+* Try using a Trie instead of a Hash for the encoding process.

-### Development

-* Add docs.
-* Add changelog.

 ## Notes